kullik01/PyMOL-open-source-setup/README.md

 There are two different packages that contain the functionality of the PyMOL-open-source-setup.

 - _c_sharp_
-  - The package comprises the PostInstallationRunner directory.
+  - The package comprises the <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/src/c_sharp/PostInstallationRunner">PostInstallationRunner</a> directory.
-    Within the PostInstallationRunner directory, the principal subdirectories are as follows:
+    Within the <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/src/c_sharp/PostInstallationRunner">PostInstallationRunner</a> directory, the principal subdirectories are as follows:
     - <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/src/c_sharp/PostInstallationRunner/Components">Components</a>, which contains the <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/src/c_sharp/PostInstallationRunner/Components/PyMolComponent.cs">PyMolComponent.cs</a>.
     - <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/src/c_sharp/PostInstallationRunner/Util">Util</a>, which encompasses utility functions relevant to the PyMOL-open-source-setup.
     - Moreover, there is the <a href="https://github.com/kullik01/PyMOL-open-source-setup/blob/main/src/c_sharp/PostInstallationRunner/Program.cs">Program.cs</a> file, which is relevant for the installation of PyMOL.